 How fast are you going to get through all that coffee before you’re reaching for a second cup to wake you up on a weekday morning?

-If you still want a Costco-coffee fix, the store sells whole bean coffee as well as affordable coffee grinders.
+If you still want a Costco coffee fix, the store sells whole-bean coffee and affordable coffee grinders.

 Toilet paper